elk-audio/elk-docs/documents/building_plugins_for_elk.md

 You just need to source the environment setup script to activate the toolchain.
 From a terminal shell, enter the LinuxBuild directory with the Makefile in it and type:
 ```
-unset LD_LIBRARY_PATH
+$ unset LD_LIBRARY_PATH
-source /opt/elk-upcore-sdk/environment-setup-corei7-64-elk-linux
+$ source /opt/elk-upcore-sdk/environment-setup-corei7-64-elk-linux
 ```

 and then proceed to build your plugin using e.g. make or CMake depending on your configuration.
+In case you need to build for other architectures rather than the UpCore, just replace the path to the environment script with the correct one depending on the installed cross-compiling toolchain.

 The unset command is needed only in the VM configuration because `LD_LIBRARY_PATH` is changed there for practical testing of VM builds.
 In case it is more convenient in your case, you can just remove the relevant line in `/home/minddev/.zshrc`.